vonmillhausen/sf2000/README.md

 ### How do I install new menu themes?
 The SF2000 doesn't natively support themes at all; however, all of the images and sounds for the stock theme live in the `Resources` folder on the microSD card.
 Therefore, by simply replacing the stock theme's files, the stock theme can be replaced.

-A new centralised repository for boot logos, custom themes and background music has been created by `Zerter#4954`, which you can [find here](https://zerter555.github.io/sf2000-collection/); you can also find many of them linked in the ["The Frog's Best Bits 🐸" thread](https://discord.com/channels/741895796315914271/1110397766074638397) in the [Retro Handhelds Discord server](https://discord.gg/retrohandhelds).
+A new centralised repository for boot logos, custom themes and background music has been created by `Zerter#4954`, which you can [find here](https://zerter555.github.io/sf2000-collection/); you can also find many of them linked in the `The Frog's Best Bits 🐸` thread of the `🐸data_frog_sf2000` channel in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds).

 Just take the files from the theme, and use them to replace the existing files on the microSD card.
 You might want to make your own backup of the stock `Resources` folder first, in case you want to go back to the stock theme yourself at a later date.
 Note also that in addition to theme assets, [the `Resources` folder](#resources) also contains data files related to your [button mapping](#button-mappingskey-bindings), [favourites and history](#favourites-and-history), etc.; so when backing up or replacing files in `Resources` for themes, just be aware not to overwrite anything non-theme-related you want to keep.